• Skip to primary navigation

 Instructions

 • Remove the thin, papery skin from the back of the ribs.
 Once you get it started, it should pull off in one piece.
 Some butchers will do this for you.
-If you have a small BBQ (like me!) cut the rack of ribs in half.
+If you have a small BBQ, cut the rack of ribs in half.

-1 rack baby back ribs (about 2 lbs.)
+1 rack baby back ribs (about 2 lb)

 • Mix the rub ingredients together in a small bowl.
 Sprinkle the rub over the meaty side of the ribs and pat it down so that it is well covered.

-2 tablespoons coconut sugar, 1 tablespoon chili powder, 1 tablespoon smoked paprika, 1 teaspoon garlic powder, 1 teaspoon sea salt, ½ teaspoon black pepper
+2 tablespoons EACH: coconut sugar, chili powder, and smoked paprika, 1 teaspoon garlic powder and sea salt, ½ teaspoon black pepper

 • Pop the ribs into your crockpot and cook for 4 hours on high or 8 hours on low.